Angelo Marotta

-Angelo Marotta is an American politician who served as a member of the Medford, Massachusetts city council and the Massachusetts House of Representatives.
+Angelo Marotta (born October 16, 1937) is an American politician who served as a member of the Medford, Massachusetts, city council and the Massachusetts House of Representatives.

 Early life

-Marotta was born on October 16, 1937 in Boston.
+Marotta was born in Boston.
 He attended Medford High School, Mercersburg Academy, and Seton Hall University.

 Political career

 Marotta began his political career as a member of the Medford city council from 1972 to 1973 he also served as the city's mayor, which also gave him a seat on the Medford school committee.

 From 1975 to 1989, Marotta was a member of the Massachusetts House of Representatives.
 In 1984, Marotta served as the assistant majority leader.